Activities that Require Human Subjects Review

 Summer Protocol Submissions

-Researchers may submit protocols during June and July on a rolling basis.
-There are no deadlines during these summer months.
-Protocols that are submitted between June 1st and July 31st will be reviewed on a first come first served basis.
-Please note that some research activities may require full committee review, especially those that involve greater than minimal risk to participants.
-Protocols that are greater than minimal risk may not be reviewed until the first SACPHS meeting in August.
-Deadlines for new submissions and full committee meetings will resume in Fall semester as noted in above dates.
+Researchers may continue to submit protocols during June and July on a rolling basis.
+Protocols that are determined to meet exemption or expedited review criteria will be reviewed on a first-come, first-served basis.
+Some research activities may require full committee review, especially those that involve vulnerable populations or that may present greater than minimal risk to participants.
+These protocols may not be reviewed until the first CPHS meeting in August.
+Deadlines for full committee meetings will resume in the fall semester as noted in the table above.

 Frequently Asked Questions - FAQs